 ENGLISH IVY is another one of American Space Agency (NASA) top plants for purifying the air.
 Easy to grow, this plant can improve symptoms of allergies or asthma.
 This plant can remove 78% of airborne mold in just 12 hours, as mold can affect our breathing.
 It's definitely a plant to have in the house, this evergreen vine looks great in an indoor hanging basket.
 But take care as this plant is toxic to kids and pets, so make sure to have it hight up, out of reach.
 The leaves of the ARECA PALM have a gracious flow that will soften the energy of a home, it works wonders for air purification, removing all harmful toxins from the air for a clean and pure living environment.

 What can be more relaxing than taking a warm bath on a cold winter evening or a refreshing shower in summer?
 A time to indulge in a mini spa treatment.
 Natural aromatherapy in the bathroom can bring relief.
 Turn your bathroom in a personal spa, hang a bundle of fresh cut plants like EUCALYPTUS, LAVENDER, ROSEMARY, and LEMONGRASS in the shower, away from the spray of water: the heat and steam will carry the aroma through the entire room.
 EUCALYPTUS is antiseptic, anti-stress, brings mental clarity, and is a natural mood enhancer.
 You will enjoy the scent for a few weeks as you take your shower.
 When displaying a few plants in the bathroom you create the magic of an outdoor shower indoors.
 Don't forget they need natural day light.
 Main purpose in the bathroom can be to clean the body, having plants inside the room can have a calming, relaxing effect on the mind.
 Aromatherapy has been used to heal the mind since ancient times, the shower is the perfect place to use it, they will lift your spirits, calm your mind.
+Take a look here to learn more about plants which thrive well in a bathroom, and more here.

 3.Improves the night rest